 How this 'competition' ended watch in the next part of FoxConnect YouTube channel here: http://youtu.be/vfHCuFqdl3Q.
 It also reminded me to the TV Shows "Cheers" aired decades ago.
 In one of the episodes there is a funny explanation of evolution called Cliff Clavin's Theory of Beer.
 It goes like this: "A herd of buffalo can only move as fast as the slowest buffalo.
 When the herd is hunted, the slow and weak at the back are killed first.
-The speed and health of the herd keeps improving by the regular killing of the weakest members.
+The speed and health of the herd keep improving with the regular killing of the weakest members.
 In the same way, the human brain can only operate as fast as its slowest brain cells.
 Excessive intake of alcohol, as we know, kills brain cells.
 Naturally, it attacks the slowest and weakest brain cells first.
 In this way, regular consumption of beer eliminates the weaker brain cells, making the brain a faster and more efficient machine.
 That's why you always feel smarter after a few beers."

 Original post date: April 2012, Updates: June 2016, May 2018